OCA/manufacture/mrp_bom_location/README.rst

 To use this module, you need to:

 #.
 Go to *Manufacturing > Bill of Materials*.
+#.
+Pick or create one of them.
+#.
+You will see a new field to fill called "Location".
+#.
+One the structure report *BOM > Print > BOM Structure* location field is present

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot